ignavinuales/hatespeech_nlp/README.md

     a. cleaning.py: used for processing the input data.
     b. inference.py: tokening the processed data, running the model, and getting the output.
     c. predict_api.py: where the main body (with POST request) from the FastAPI framework resides.
+2. **Building Docker container**: The API was containerized using Docker.

-2. **Deploying REST API on Oracle Cloud**.
+3. **Deploying REST API on Oracle Cloud**.
 The API was deployed on a personal Oracle instance (virtual machine on the cloud).
-3. **Building frontend**.
+4. **Building frontend**.
 I created a Web App for users to test the model and for me to monitor its performance in real life.
 As the Web App is a Minimum Viable Product (MVP), I built it using Streamlit and hosted it on Streamlit Cloud.
-4. **Model monitoring**.
+5. **Model monitoring**.
 Text inputs from users using the Web App are stored in a SQL database on the Oracle Cloud.
 Users can also give feedback on the prediction, which is also stored in the database.
 Thus, I can monitor the model's performance and find weak points to retrain the LSTM model later.
 The module to connect to and update the database are run on the same server as the frontend (Streamlit Cloud).

 ¹ Database : [Link to source database](https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech)